Good news, buying shares in company stocks is one of the least complicated investment methods available to new investors.

 What are stocks and shares?

-A share is a certificate of ownership for a percentage of a stock.
+A share is a certificate of ownership for a percentage of a company.
 A stock is public company that’s listed on a stock exchange.

 Stocks are financial instruments issued by companies (in the form of shares) that help those companies raise capital for operations and other purposes.
 This is made possible when a company goes public, allowing potential investors to buy into the company.